Individual Entrepreneur's (EI) Pension Plan

 The rate of increase depends on the difference between the estimate and the amount of real income:

-- If the final income is less than or equal to 1.5 times the estimated income then the rate of increase is 5%.
+• If the final income is less than or equal to 1.5 times the estimated income then the rate of increase is 5%.

-- If the final income is more than 1.5 times the estimated income then the rate of increase is 10%.
+• If the final income is more than 1.5 times the estimated income then the rate of increase is 10%.

 FYI

-in order to encourage the use of the estimated income scheme, the late increases in case of error in the estimate shall not apply for the years 2018, 2019, 2020 and 2021.
+To encourage the use of the estimated income scheme, the late increases in case of error in the estimate shall not apply for the years 2018, 2019, 2020 and 2021.

-Basic early retirement contribution
+Basic early retirement contributions

 At the start of the activity, the professional income is not known.
-The social security contributions of liberal professionals are therefore provisionally calculated on a flat-rate basis of 19% of the Pass (€8,358).
+The social security contributions of liberal professionals are therefore provisionally calculated on a flat-rate basis of 19% of the Pass (€8,810).

 The amount of the contribution is €789